 How To Get To Ikaria Island

+Getting to Ikaria is easy!
 These are the most common ways to get to Ikaria from Athens and other areas in Greece.

 How To Travel To Ikaria By Plane

 The island has only a tiny airport able to receive only domestic flights and small planes.
-Flights connect Ikaria to Athens (1-2 daily flights, 50-minute trip), and weekly flights arriving from Lesvos, Crete, Lemnos, and Thessaloniki.
+Flights connect Ikaria to Athens (1-2 daily flights, 50-minute trip), and weekly flights arrive from Lesvos, Crete, Lemnos, and Thessaloniki.

 How To Travel To Ikaria By Ferry